House of Refuge

 What items are helpful for donating to the foster home?

 We always need iron-enriched powdered formula for babies up to one year old.
 The formula is very expensive in Guatemala, much more than in the United States.
 Additionally, diaper rash ointment, body cream and baby lotion are always helpful!
-From time to time, we will request certain sizes of clothing and shoes as well as other supplies as we need them.
+From time to time, we will request certain sizes of clothing and shoes as well as toys and other supplies as we need them.
 As short-term mission teams travel to Guatemala to serve, they bring donated items for the Home to use.

 What is a Guatemalan adoption like?
 What kind of preparations need to be made?

 During the time that the children remain in our home, we, as the house parents attend hearings in the Court for Children and Adolescents.
-These hearings are attended also by a representative of the Attorney General’s Office as well as others who are interested in the well-being of the child.
+These hearings are also attended by a representative of the Attorney General’s Office as well as others who are interested in the well-being of the child.
 It is through these hearings that legal determinations are made if a child will be returned to his/her biological family or will be declared adoptable (not having living relatives who are requesting legal custody).
 The child is then assessed to create a profile, and adoption services match available families based on this profile.
 The matched family’s first introduction to the child is through photographs, and if they decide to continue, the family sends photos and videos for the child to get familiar with them before actually being introduced and spending time in person with the child.
 A date is set for the visit and, after three days of living together, on the fourth day the child is handed over to the adoptive parents.
 Subsequently, the National Adoption Council carries out visits every six months up to 2 years after adoption to ensure that the child and the family continue to be an optimal fit and in the best interests of the child.

 International adoption is considered "closed" - how many children have been successfully adopted to an approved Guatemalan couple?

-International adoption is possible whenever one of the members of the adopting couple has Guatemalan nationality of origin and has completed the adoption process after a 2 year application process.
-So far, we have achieved 8 national adoptions from couples who are not related biologically to the adopted child.
 Children that have been returned to a family member have done so only after the custodial parent or guardian has gone through a court-mandated recovery process, having attended therapy and educational parenting courses.

-How do you handle the sadness and difficulty when a child has been in your care and then is adopted by a new family or reunited with their biological family?
+How do you handle the sadness and difficulty when a child has been in your care and then it is adopted by a new family or reunited with their biological family?